guialexsdev/webmap-utilities/README.md

 Here is a list of features:

-- Avoid showing all features at once using a hierarchical, clustered or grid-based visualization engine.
+- Avoid showing hundred of features at once.
+Use our hierarchical, clustered or grid-based visualization engine.
 - Apply the Aerial Perspective effect to control the contrast of your hillshade.
 - Create a special Relief Shading that gives more detail to the terrain while softening the visual aspect.
 - Set the visibility of your layers or group of layers using zoom levels instead of scales.